Double Dragon II: The Revenge

-is a side-scrolling beat 'em up produced by Technōs Japan originally released as a coin-operated arcade game in 1988.
+is a 1988 beat 'em up video game developed and published by Technōs Japan for arcades.
 It is the first sequel to Double Dragon, released during the previous year.
 The sequel involves Billy and Jimmy Lee in a mission to avenge Billy's girlfriend Marian after she is shot to death by the Black Warriors leader Willy, who is retaliating against the Lee brothers after his defeat at the end of the previous game.

 Double Dragon II was initially developed as an upgrade kit for the original Double Dragon, but evolved into a stand-alone game due to an increase in memory size, resulting in the developers reusing assets for both games.
+A distinct version of the same name was released for the Nintendo Entertainment System.

 Gameplay

 The arcade version of Double Dragon II: The Revenge begins with Marian, the damsel in distress from the original Double Dragon, being shot to death by the leader of the Black Warriors.
 Once again, the players assume the role of brothers Billy and Jimmy Lee, who are now tasked with the duty of avenging Marian's death.
 The arcade version of the game is essentially an improved version of the original title.
 The biggest change in the game's controls are in the replacement of the original's punch and kick buttons with two directional-based attack buttons (Left Attack and Right Attack) similar to Renegade.
 Pressing the attack button of the player's current direction will do a standard series of punches, while pressing the opposite attack button will perform a back kick.
 A few new moves are added as well, including a Hurricane Kick.

 Similar to Double Dragon, the game is divided into four areas or "missions": a heliport, a lumber storehouse, a farm, and the gang's new hideout.
 The player must defeat a boss at the end of each mission, as well as one or more sub-bosses along the way.
 Many of the enemy characters from the first game return for this one, but with altered appearances and new attacks, and the variety of weapons they use has been altered.
 Weapons carried by enemies include shovels, knives, chain whips, and grenades; in addition, crates, logs, and steel balls can be picked up and thrown.
 The enemies are as follows: